Proxy / middleware

 In this case, the locale is detected based on these priorities:

-2. A cookie is present that contains a previously detected locale
+/en/about) - A cookie is present that contains a previously detected locale

-4. As a last resort, the defaultLocale is used
+accept-languageheader - As a last resort, the

 To change the locale, users can visit a prefixed route.
-This will take precedence over a previously matched locale that is saved in a cookie or the accept-language header and will update the previous cookie value.
+This will take precedence over a previously matched locale that is saved in a cookie or the accept-language header and will update a previous cookie value.

 Example workflow:

-3. The app renders <Link locale="de" href="/">Switch to German</Link> to allow the user to change the locale to de.
+<Link locale="de" href="/">Switch to German</Link>to allow the user to change the locale tode. - When the user clicks on the link, a request to

 Which algorithm is used to match the accept-language header against the available locales?